 - 1/2 cup cooking liquid made in the recipe

 - 1 tsp kosher salt

-- Add water, onion and bay leaves in an instant pot and put rinsed beans into it
+- Add garbanzo beans, water, onion and bay leaves (optional) in an Instant Pot.

-- Close the lid and seal the vent.
+- Close the lid and set the vent into "sealing".

-- Cook for 50 minutes on manual “high”, release the pressure naturally.
+- Cook for 50 minutes on high pressure.

-- Drain the beans and reserve the liquid.
+- Once done, open the lid, drain the beans and reserve the liquid.

-- Process the mixture then slowly add olive oil into it until it is creamy and smooth.
-Serve it.
+- Process the mixture until it is creamy and smooth.